Superfecundation

-Superfecundation is the fertilization of two or more ova from the same menstrual cycle by sperm from the same or different males, whether through separate acts of intercourse or during a single sexual encounter with multiple males (e.g. double penetration).
-This can potentially result in twin babies that have different biological fathers.
+Superfecundation is the fertilization of two or more ova from the same menstrual cycle by sperm from the same or different males, whether through separate acts of intercourse or during a single sexual encounter with multiple males.
+This can result in twin babies that have different biological fathers.

 The term superfecundation is derived from fecund, meaning able to produce offspring.
 Homopaternal superfecundation is a form of twinning where fertilization of two separate ova occurs as a result of two or more distinct instances of intercourse or insemination with the same male partner or donor, leading to fraternal twins.
 Heteropaternal superfecundation, on the other hand, is an atypical form of twinning that results in twins that are genetically half siblings – sharing the same biological mother, but with different biological fathers.
+Known cases of heteropaternal superfecundation are very rare, but more may be discovered as testing methods improve and paternity tests increase.

 Conception

 Sperm cells can live inside a human female's body for up to five days, and once ovulation occurs, the egg remains viable for 12–48 hours before it begins to disintegrate.
 Superfecundation most commonly happens within hours or days of the first instance of fertilization with ova released during the same cycle.

 Ovulation is normally suspended during pregnancy to prevent further ova becoming fertilized and to help increase the chances of a full-term pregnancy.
 However, if an ovum is atypically released after the female was already impregnated when previously ovulating, a chance of a second pregnancy occurs, albeit at a different stage of development.
 This is known as superfetation.